Riot, Riot, Upstart

 Riot, Riot Upstart is the sixth full-length studio album from New York hardcore band Agnostic Front.
-It was released in September 1999 on Epitaph Records and follows Something's Gotta Give released the previous year.
-The album was produced by Lars Frederiksen of fellow punk band, Rancid, and the title track appeared on a volume of Epitaph Records' Punk-O-Rama compilation series.
+It was released in September 1999 on Epitaph Records and is the follow-up to the band's Something's Gotta Give album released the previous year.
+Riot, Riot, Upstart was produced by Lars Frederiksen of fellow punk band, Rancid, and the title track appeared on a volume of Epitaph Records' Punk-O-Rama compilation series.